-- (a) The Board must establish and regularly update a Cultural Advice Policy which must: - (i) be consistent with this Rule Book and the Regional Corporation Principles; - (ii) establish a process for identifying persons with Cultural Authority in relation to Corporate Cultural Decision having regard to: - A. Law and Custom; - B. the Cultural Interests of the Agreement Group in relation to certain land and waters within the Region; and - c. the varying nature of Corporate Cultural Decisions and that not all Corporate Cultural Decisions can be treated alike; - (iii) require the Corporation to provide reasonable assistance to persons with Cultural Authority to provide Cultural Advice; and - (iv) be endorsed by Resolution of the Members in a General Meeting. - (b) The Corporation must, as far as practicable, resolve all Corporate Cultural Decisions within 90 days of the Corporate Cultural Decision first arising.
+- (a) The Board must, with participation from the Regional Agreement Group, establish and regularly update a Cultural Advice Policy which must: - (i) be consistent with this Rule Book and the Regional Corporation Principles; - (ii) establish a process for identifying persons with Cultural Authority in relation to a Corporate Cultural Decision having regard to: - A. Law and Custom; - B. the Cultural Interests of the Agreement Group in relation to certain land and waters within the Region; and - c. the varying nature of Corporate Cultural Decisions and that not all Corporate Cultural Decisions can be treated alike; - (iii) require the Corporation to provide reasonable assistance to persons with Cultural Authority to provide Cultural Advice; and - (iv) be endorsed by Resolution of the Members in a General Meeting. - (b) The Corporation must, as far as practicable, resolve all Corporate Cultural Decisions within 90 days of the Corporate Cultural Decision first arising.